The Subspace Flatness Conjecture and Faster Integer Programming: Abstract

 \section{Abstract}

 In a seminal paper, Kannan and Lov\'asz (1988) considered a quantity $\mu_{KL}(\Lambda,K)$ which denotes the best volume-based lower bound on the \emph{covering radius} $\mu(\Lambda,K)$ of a convex body $K$ with respect to a lattice $\Lambda$.
-Kannan and Lov\'asz proved that $\mu(\Lambda,K) \leq n \cdot \mu_{KL}(\Lambda,K)$ and the Subspace Flatness Conjecture by Dadush (2012) claims a $O(\log n)$ factor suffices, which would match the lower bound from the work of Kannan and Lov\'asz.
-We settle this conjecture up to a constant in the exponent by proving that $\mu(\Lambda,K) \leq O(\log^{7}(n)) \cdot \mu_{KL} (\Lambda,K)$.
+Kannan and Lov\'asz proved that $\mu(\Lambda,K) \leq n \cdot \mu_{KL}(\Lambda,K)$ and the Subspace Flatness Conjecture by Dadush (2012) claims an $O(\log(2n))$ factor suffices, which would match the lower bound from the work of Kannan and Lov\'asz.
+We settle this conjecture up to a constant in the exponent by proving that $\mu(\Lambda,K) \leq O(\log^{3}(2n)) \cdot \mu_{KL} (\Lambda,K)$.
 Our proof is based on the Reverse Minkowski Theorem due to Regev and Stephens-Davidowitz (2017).
-Following the work of Dadush (2012, 2019), we obtain a $(\log n)^{O(n)}$-time randomized algorithm to solve integer programs in $n$ variables.
-Another implication of our main result is a near-optimal \emph{flatness constant} of $O(n \log^{8}(n))$.
+Following the work of Dadush (2012, 2019), we obtain a $(\log(2n))^{O(n)}$-time randomized algorithm to solve integer programs in $n$ variables.
+Another implication of our main result is a near-optimal \emph{flatness constant} of $O(n \log^{2}(2n))$, improving on the previous bound of $O(n^{4/3} \log^{O(1)} (2n))$.